facebookresearch/ParlAI/projects/convai2/README.md

 For example, you can download and evaluate a pre-trained seq2seq model (based on ParlAI's implementation in parlai/agents/seq2seq) using `baselines/seq2seq/eval.py`, or train your own with the same parameters using the `train.py` file in that directory.

-## Contributing for the final evaluation
+## Submitting models for evaluation

-Submission guidelines will be released further into the competition.
+Submission guidelines will be released soon

 ## Remarks on dataset versions